Table of Contents

 The Local Operating Units (LOUs)

 Local Operating Units are accredited organizations that issue LEI to applicants.
-They are the intermediary between the GLEIF and the registrants, the primary interface that legal entities will interact with in obtaining their LEI.
+They act as the intermediary between the GLEIF and the registrants.
+As the primary interface, legal entities interact with them to obtain their LEI.
 LOUs are also called “LEI Issuers” or “LEI Issuing Organizations.”

 Second Quick Peek Into GLEIF